Discover tips and resources to make piano practicing more fun and effective!

 How to practice piano chords

 Piano chords are a wonderful way to add richness and color to music.
-Piano students should become familiar with all the various types of piano chords, how they are built, and the different forms they can take.
 Knowledge of chords will help with playing, sight reading, playing by ear, improvising, and composing on the piano.
+Even beginning students can start playing piano chords like the ones introduced in this video tutorial.

 When playing a chord, listen carefully to make sure all notes are sounding equally.
 Keep your wrist flexible and use the full weight of your arm to play the chord, not just your fingers.

-Chords come in different sizes and shapes, and it’s good to practice as many of them as you can.
-Try to look at the shape of a chord and connect it with the shape that your hand makes to play that chord on the keyboard.
+Chords come in many different varieties, from simple two-note chords to complex four- and five-note chords.
+Notice the unique shape of each chord and connect it with the shape that your hand makes to play that chord on the keyboard.
 This will speed up your reading and playing.

-For a handy reference chart that has every chord in every key on the piano, download our FREE Ultimate Piano Chord Chart.
+For a handy reference chart that has all the most common chords in every key on the piano, download our FREE Ultimate Piano Chord Chart.

 How to practice piano without a piano

 Practicing every day is important, but what if you don’t have access to a piano for a few days?
-You can practice the piano even when you’re not at the piano!
-Here are some ways to do this.
+You can practice piano even when you’re not at the piano!
+Here are some ways to do this:

-One way to practice without a piano is to use a flat surface like a table or a desk and place your hands on it as if it were a piano keyboard.
+One way to practice piano without a piano is to use a flat surface like a table or a desk and place your hands on it as if it were a piano keyboard.
 Move your fingers through the motions as if you were playing a song on the piano.
+As you move your fingers, try to hear the music in your mind.
 You can do this for finger exercises, songs you know, and songs you’re still learning.
 Go slowly and make sure you’re using the right fingering!
 Doing this exercise will help with finger strength and muscle memory.

 You can also practice the piano without moving your fingers at all.
 Simply imagine yourself playing a piano piece.
-Think about how your fingers will move and how the keys look and feel while you play.
-You can do this while looking at the sheet music, or if you have the piece of music memorized you can do it with your eyes closed.
+Think about how your fingers will move, how the music sounds, and how the keys look and feel while you play.
+You can do this while looking at the sheet music, or, if you have the piece of music memorized, you can do it with your eyes closed.
 After doing this exercise, you may be surprised at how much your playing improves when you get back to the piano.

 Experience the power of piano practice

-Join Hoffman Academy Premium and get great piano practice support, such as daily practice instructions, both listening and play-along audio tracks, piano practice games, charts and reference guides, and more!
+Join Hoffman Academy Premium and get great piano practice support, such as daily practice instructions, both listening and play-along audio tracks, interactive piano games, charts and reference guides, and more!